Tyrique1512/MedCare/README.md

 •	Health For All campaign category had the strongest performance, achieving 3,545 signups and a signup rate of 2%, approximately 12x higher than the overall average.
 Golden Years Security has the lowest signup count (23) and the lowest signup rate (0,18%) despite having the highest cost per signup ($177).

-•	Despite its strong click through rate, the Benefit Updates campaign category had the second lowest signups (45) and signup rate (0.02%), along with the second highest cost per signup at $48.
+•	Despite its strong click-through rate, the Benefit Updates campaign category had the second lowest signups (45) and signup rate (0.02%), along with the second highest cost per signup at $48.

 •	Notably, the #HealthyLiving category had the highest number of signups but a relatively low signup rate of 0.3%.